Credit Card Processor Reviews: Don’t be a Sucker

 For this reason, you simply can't rely on reviews that don't specifically disclose whether the information in the review targets a processor directly, sales channels of the processor, or both.

-A processor can offer one business extremely competitive pricing, and then offer another business in the exact same industry horrible pricing.
+A processor can offer one business extremely competitive pricing, and then offer another business in the exact same industry very expensive pricing.
 This happens all the time.

-You cannot judge how competitive a processor's quote will be for your business through a processor review.
+You cannot judge how competitive a processor's quote will be for your business through a processor review, because there's no guarantee you're getting the same pricing or terms as the reviewer.

 Credit card processing fees are complex, and you will get gouged if you don't learn the ropes before you shop for a processor.